Idaho Foreclosure Laws and Procedures

 Idaho Deficiency Judgment Laws

-In Idaho, the lender may file a lawsuit to get a deficiency judgment after a nonjudicial foreclosure.
+In Idaho, the lender may file a lawsuit for a deficiency judgment after a nonjudicial foreclosure.
 The deficiency judgment will be the lesser of:

 • the difference between the total debt and the fair market value of the property at the time of sale or